 Imām al-Sādiq is not harmed by Ibn Sa'd considering his hadīth as "weak" just as do Abū Bakr ibn 'Ayyāsh and Yahya ibn Sa'id.
 The latter goes further than that by saying: "... and I personally have a great deal of doubt about him," while discussing the Imām's hadīth.
-Had Imām al-Sādiq in narrated hadīth from Abū Huraira, Mu'āwiyah ibn Abū Sufyān, or Marwan ibn al-Hakam, he would have been afforded the highest pinnacle of reverence by these persons, but the "fault" of his narrations is that they were narrated by his forefathers and were derived from their books the knowledge of which was derived directly from the Messenger of Allāh
+Had Imām al-Sādiq is narrated hadīth from Abū Huraira, Mu'āwiyah ibn Abū Sufyān, or Marwan ibn al-Hakam, he would have been afforded the highest pinnacle of reverence by these persons, but the "fault" of his narrations is that they were narrated by his forefathers and were derived from their books the knowledge of which was derived directly from the Messenger of Allāh is a state of the state